WELCOME TO THIRD GRADE

 § Is there another way to solve this problem?

 o communicating mathematically is emphasized both orally and in writing

 · The website is www.pearsonsuccessnet.com (student brought access info home)

 Students should practice basic addition and subtraction facts at home on a REGULAR basis.

 Students should know math facts for addition (sums up to 24) and subtraction (minuend up to 20).
 Multiplication facts are taught and assessed in the last two quarters of the year.
 You may find the following information regarding the quiz schedule helpful:

-Quarter 2 – subtraction facts up to and including 20
+Quarter 2 – multiplication facts connected to twos, fives, ones, and tens.

-Quarter 3 – multiplication facts with products to 50 connected to doubles, ones, fives, and tens.
+Quarter 4 – division facts connected to twos, fives, ones, and tens.

 We will use some class time to review and reinforce strategies to help students recall their facts, but regular practice at home is necessary for quick and accurate recall.